 The importance of cloud backup for Microsoft Office 365

-Most people know that Office 365 has built in redundancy and if Microsoft ever has a server go down, the customer will never even notice.
-However, hat happens if a user deletes, changes, or misplaces a file and doesn’t realize that the built in Microsoft retention period is maximum 93 days for emails and 30 days for Sharepoint and OneDrive data.
+Most people know that Office 365 has built-in redundancy and if Microsoft ever has a server go down, the customer will never even notice.
+However, what happens if a user deletes, changes, or misplaces a file and doesn’t realize that the built-in Microsoft retention period is a maximum of 93 days for emails and 30 days for Sharepoint and OneDrive data.
 This is a common user case we hear all the time.